Peter Currie (businessman)

 Peter L. S. Currie (born 1956) is an American business executive who was the chief financial officer for Netscape from 1995 to 1999.
 Currie has been described by Wall Street Journal reporter Jessica Vascellaro as one of the "Silicon Valley wise men".
 He was among the advisors to Facebook CEO Mark Zuckerberg about business matters in 2009.
 He is an investor in Internet start-ups and serves on the boards of numerous firms.
 He is president of Currie Capital and was a charter trustee of Phillips Academy; from July 2012 to June 2020, he served as the president of the school's board of trustees.

-Early years
+Education and career

 Currie graduated from Phillips Academy in Andover in 1974 and earned a B.A. degree from Williams College in 1978 and an M.B.A. degree from Stanford University.
 He worked in various capacities at Morgan Stanley including holding the title of Principal from 1982 to 1989.
 He held various management positions at McCaw Cellular from 1989 to 1995 before joining Netscape.